Red Line (MBTA): 1963 Pullman cars

+Cars 01450 and 01455 were sent to the Seashore Trolley Museum in Kennebunkport, Maine for preservation.
+Four other cars - 01470/01471 and 01480/01481 - remained as Red Line work equipment, but were sidelined after some time and are awaiting disposal.

 Aluminum-bodied cars

 Three series of older aluminum-bodied cars were built: the 1500 and 1600 series by Pullman-Standard 1969–1970 (known as the "No. 1" fleet), and 1700–57 by UTDC in 1988 ("No. 2" fleet).
 These cars seat 62 to 64 each and approximately 132 cars are in active service as of 2015, including some of the oldest cars still in regular revenue service on the MBTA system.
 All cars are painted white with red trim, with manually operated exterior roll signs.
 Before their overhauls, the 1500 and 1600 series had a brushed aluminum livery with a thin red stripe and were usually called "Silverbird" cars from their natural metal finish.

 All these cars use traditional DC traction motors with electromechanical controls manufactured by Westinghouse and can interoperate.
 The 1500 and 1700 series cars could operate as singles, but in practice are always operated as married pairs.
 The 1600 series could only operate as married pairs.
 Originally, the 1500s were double-ended and had two cabs, but were converted to single ended during their midlife overhaul.
 Headlights are still present on the non-cab ends on the 1500s.
 The 1700s also have headlights on their non-cab end, but they were built with only one cab.